 Bennett’s world shifts between the unnamed university where he teaches literature to Los Angeles’ underground labyrinth of flashy gaming parlors where he carries his cash in a briefcase like a Wall Street executive.
 When we first see Bennett, he wins some money, loses that, loses again and borrows more and then loses that.
 Soon he’s in the hole for a quarter of a million to a Korean mobster (Alvin Ing) and a fast-talking loan shark, Neville (Michael Kenneth Williams).

 As though this weren’t bad enough, Bennett hits up Frank (John Goodman), another scary loan shark, for more cash.
 Frank has some paternal instincts towards Bennett, but sees him as a bad credit risk and tells him menacingly, “If I give you money and you don’t pay me back, there are no rules.”
 He adds, “Do you understand the gravity of your situation?”

-The best scenes in the film, of which there are sadly too few, are between Goodman and Wahlberg, where they trade barbs and the rhythm of the dialogue crackles.
+The best scenes in the film are between Goodman and Wahlberg, where they trade barbs and the rhythm of the dialogue crackles.
 The two are a comical study in contrast; the shaven-headed Goodman, a mountain of a man wrapped only in a towel, and the mop-haired Wahlberg, so skinny he’s swimming in his expensive suit.